wasabigeek/blog/content/blog/what-does-a-1972-paper-have-to-do-with-the-single-responsibility-principle/index.md

 The Criteria.
 On [2]
 ```

 The next sections explain Parnas' modularizations.
-This [video explanation](https://youtu.be/R7X4B3-k7g4?t=1036) (starting from 17:16) helped me visualise and understand them, and I've borrowed and will continue to borrow liberally from it 🙇‍♂️.
+This [video explanation](https://youtu.be/R7X4B3-k7g4?t=1036) (starting from 17:16) helped me visualise and understand them, and I'm borrowing liberally from it 🙇‍♂️.

 ## Modularization 1: "Flowchart"
 In the first modularization, Parnas modelled the problem as a flowchart, using the individual steps to break apart the modules (an approach which I'm guilty of applying at face value):

 ![Criteria for Decomposition of Modules 1.png](./Criteria_for_Decomposition_of_Modules_1.png)

-There's a design flaw that isn't obvious in the diagram - there's some common data in memory that all modules access, each module needing to know the low-level layout of the data.
-I'll contrast this with Modularization 2 later.
+There's a design flaw that isn't obvious in the diagram - some common data that all modules need is stored in memory (a modern parallel might be a datastore), each module needing to know the low-level layout of the data.
+We'll contrast this with Modularization 2 later.

 Here's what each module did:
 - **Input**